-EDGECAM Turning provides functionality for a wide range of machine tools, including 2-Axis lathes, multi-turret configurations, sub-spindle turning centers and live tooling.
+EDGECAM Turning provides functionality for a wide range of machine tools, including 2-Axis lathes, multi-turret configurations, sub-spindle turning centers, and live tooling.
 EDGECAM fully supports turning centers including Bar Pull and Feed, Part Pick Off, Balanced and Mirrored Turning, and Turret Synchronization.

 Features at a glance:

-Collision Detection / Simulation: It is imperative that not just the tool in contact with material is checked for collisions, but also tools that are not in use on a turret.
+Collision Detection / Simulation: It is imperative that not just the tool in contact with the material is checked for collisions, but also tools that are not in use on a turret.
 Most turning centers offer a relatively small working envelope that can be collision rich.

-Swarf Clearance: When machining inside a bore, loose material can build up around the insert which can result either result in insert failure or severely decreased tool life.
+Swarf Clearance: When machining inside a bore, loose material can build up around the insert which can result in either result in insert failure or severely decreased tool life.

-Sub spindles EDGECAM fully supports turning centers with a sub spindle & twin turrets, including:
+Sub spindles EDGECAM fully supports turning centers with a sub-spindle & twin turrets, including:

 - Bar pull